 “The students have incredible ideas on how to improve our local environment and we are committed to helping them make their ideas happen,” added Metheral.

 The key to the success of the CFW program relies in taking action after the contest.
 All students are encouraged to implement their idea.
-Agrium offers over $100,000 per year to help students’ ideas become reality.
+Nutrien offers over $100,000 per year to help students’ ideas become reality.

 Good for the Environment = Good for our Communities

 “I have seen the spectacular innovation and ideas put forth in Caring for our Watersheds.
-I strongly believe this contest will be beneficial not only to our environment but to the communities where we operate, said Agrium President and Chief Executive Officer Mike Wilson. ”What better way to help grow the next generation but by engaging them and asking for help in seeking solutions in our communities.”
+I strongly believe this contest will be beneficial not only to our environment but to the communities where we operate, said Nutrien President and Chief Executive Officer Mike Wilson. ”What better way to help grow the next generation but by engaging them and asking for help in seeking solutions in our communities.”

-A university student at this year’s ceremonies commented that all of the generations need to work together to take care of our environment and Agrium couldn’t agree more.
+A university student at this year’s ceremonies commented that all of the generations need to work together to take care of our environment and Nutrien couldn’t agree more.
 By working together we can make a difference.